luser-dr00g/gridz/README.md

 Then you put your data on the stack and call one of the layout functions with its arguments.
 As described the data can be whatever length, but it must match the depth expected by the layout function.
+(Update: it doesn't need to match the depth anymore.
+It will do something different but won't complain.)
 All of these expect to layout cells within rows, so the data must have two sets of brackets.

     [ [ (cell1) (cell2) (cell3) ]
       <</default(green) 2(blue)>> ]